resonatehq/docs/docs/getting-started/welcome.md

 - Resonate embraces the spirit of **open source** and **open collaboration**.

-- Resonate's **durable async await** builds on [durable promises](/reference/durable-promises.md), an open standard with a minimal and accessible API.
+- Resonate's **distributed async await** builds on [durable promises](/reference/durable-promises.md), an open standard with a minimal and accessible API.

-# Durable async await
+# Distributed async await

-Resonate's durable async await, that is, functions and promises that maintain progress in durable storage.
-With durable async await function executions have an identity that outlives the execution of the underlying function.
-This simple concept can be used to coordinate processes in distributed applications, implement transaction semantics across disparate systems, and much more.
+Resonate introduces distributed async await, a powerful feature that allows functions and promises to maintain progress in durable storage.
+With this approach, function executions have a unique identity that persists beyond the execution of the underlying function.
+This simple yet effective concept enables developers to coordinate processes, implement transaction semantics, and handle failures gracefully across distributed systems.